Yorkshire Guide - main picture

 Filey Beach

-As you head South along the beach there's a fair sampling of WWII vintage pillboxes and even a few rather lovely Art Deco houses among the cliffs.
-There's also the way up to Primrose Valley, one of those awful Haven holiday camps which just might be worth a visit if you have to entertain small kids.
-There also used to be a Butlins camp next to Primrose Valley, but that closed in the early 80's.
-It then fell into the hands of a local "businessman", and after reopening as Amtree Park it closed again six weeks later leaving a lot of people seriously out of pocket.
-Now, about twenty years later, Amtree Park is finally being redeveloped.
-It's being turned into a new village of posh holiday homes at very posh prices.
-They're building about seven hundred homes, plus a hotel, leisure facilities and the like just at the point where the housing market seems to have peaked.
-And they're marketing them to property investors.
-Good luck to them.
+There used to be a massive Butlins camp next to Primrose Valley.
+Built in 1939 it quickly became RAF Hunmanby Moor, then reverted to a massive holiday camp in 1945, eventually accommodating 11,000 campers.
+It closed in 1983 and fell into the hands of a local "businessman".
+After reopening as Amtree Park it closed again six weeks later leaving a lot of people seriously out of pocket.
+Now, about twenty years later, Amtree Park has finally been redeveloped.
+It's being turned into a new village of posh holiday homes.
+They're building about seven hundred houses and flats, plus a hotel, leisure facilities and the like.
+Not great timing with the recession, but good luck to them.

-Having seen the first few houses of the new Amtree Park go up, it's not to my taste.
-They're all ersatz local cottage style as if they're trying to create a fake Flamboro, a surrogate Speeton or a couterfeit Cayton.
-Call it what you will, the houses look utterly twee.
-Here was an opportunity to create great architecture, to do something really unique, and instead we've been given a poor pastiche of a local village.
-I went to have a nosey round the development in mid 2008 and I have to say it's odd.
-The houses are quite nice, but they come with a clause that only allows the owner to occupy the property for six months of the year.
-Other people are allowed to occupy it for the other six months, so effectively it means you can't live there permanently.
 I presume that's designed to stop the council having to build new schools and facilities for residents.
-As I say the houses were nice enough, and once they build all the shops and the pub (in a fake mediaeval city gateway) it'll be even better, but as more houses are built the ones now standing may well not have a sea-view anymore.
+As I say the houses were nice enough, and once they build all the shops it'll be even better, but as more houses are built the ones now standing may well not have a sea-view anymore.
 There's also all kinds of restrictions about keeping the place tidy, not allowing any individuality in the gardens, not allowing scruffy boats and stuff like that.
 Awfully authoritarian and not to my liking at all, but if you're looking to buy a holiday home to rent out it could be ideal.

 Filey Beach

 Finally as you reach the far end of the beach, there is one magnificent little gem that few visitors ever see.
-Climbing the steep footpath up the cliffs towards Speeton, you come to St Leonards Church, a tiny Saxon chapel with no aisle.
+Climbing the steep footpath up the cliffs towards Speeton you come to St Leonards Church, a tiny Saxon chapel with no aisle.
 A real little gem, very reminiscent of the chapel on the battlefield at Towton.
 From here you can walk to the main coast road, have a quick pint at the Dotterel or catch a bus back to Filey.

 Filey looking back from Speeton